This is a complete guide to a non-toxic bathroom – safe for the chemically sensitive.

 Should you use Magnesium Oxide Board Behind Showers?

-Some folks are using MgO behind tiles but it is not the norm and we have seen numerous problems with MgO over the years, apart from cracking – false claims about VOCs, and lawsuits over leaching of salts.
+Some folks are using MgO behind tiles but it is not the norm and we have seen numerous problems with MgO over the years, apart from cracking – there have been false claims about VOCs, and lawsuits over the leaching of salts with metal framing.

 Non-Toxic Cleaning Products